 “Thomsen’s soulful voice, poetic lyrics and unforgettable melodies cut through to the heart and the soul of human experience,” proclaims the Minnesota Women’s Press.
 With a voice rich as the best mid-west soil, Sara's songs carry you inward and outward—in, to the particulars of your own life, and out—into the shared humanity of us all.
 Her performance style is easygoing and full of humor and depth, capturing the audience’s engagement.
 Sara’s music gently enfolds and unfolds the listener.

-Somewhere to Begin (2014) is Thomsen’s fifth solo album.
-“The kind of music she’s making is well-crafted, sung beautifully, and recorded immaculately, and she exudes competence and sincerity,” states the Duluth News Tribune review.
+Somewhere to Begin is Thomsen’s most recent solo album.
+“The kind of music she’s making is well-crafted, sung beautifully, and recorded immaculately,” states the Duluth News Tribune review.
 “Fans of Joan Baez and Peter, Paul and Mary might want to check this out.”
 The album is “deep and well written” proclaims The Reader, with “excellent songwriting and storytelling.”
+Thomsen's song "Precious Waters" received a Woody Guthrie Songwriting Award.

-Everything Changes (2008), Thomsen’s previous release, is “a powerful collection from a grounded talent,” writes Sing Out!
+Everything Changes, Thomsen’s previous solo release, is “a powerful collection from a grounded talent,” writes Sing Out!
 Magazine.
-The album is “a patch-quilt of musical styles,” notes the Minneapolis Star Tribune, “stitched together by Thomsen’s lonely alto voice and evocative writing style.”
-“In Everything Changes she has produced a self-portrait that is radiant with elegance, grace and honesty," states the Duluth News Tribune.
+The recording is “a patch-quilt of musical styles stitched together by Thomsen’s lonely alto voice and evocative writing style,” declares the Minneapolis Star Tribune.
+“In Everything Changes she has produced a self-portrait that is radiant with elegance, grace and honesty," asserts the Duluth News Tribune.
 "It weaves its way into your soul."
+Off this album, Thomsen's song “A Woman’s Place”won a Mountain Stage NewSong Contest Top Finalist award in the midwest regional round.
+“I Remember These” won a Lake Superior Big Top Chautauqua's Songwriting Competition Top Finalist award.

 Dubbed in her local press as “one of Northern Minnesota’s best kept secrets,” Thomsen’s home base is in the Lake Superior region near Duluth, MN.
 “The Twin Ports folk singer picks up the torch carried by the balladeers of decades past: Joan Baez, Pete Seeger, Holly Near, Ronnie Gilbert, and Peter, Paul, and Mary” writes the Duluth Reader Weekly.
 “She could make Conan the Barbarian drop his sword and collapse blubbering.”